 2. William Boyce Thompson.
 William Boyce Thompson was an American mining engineer, financier, philanthropist, and founder of Newmont Mining.
 Thompson was one of the significant early twentieth century mine operators that discovered and exploited vast copper deposits that revolutionized Western American mining, and reaped for themselves tremendous fortunes.
 He donated money for parks and libraries at many of his mining camps.
 He donated $50,000 for a park in Butte.
 (Submitted on January 9, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on January 12, 2019.
-This page originally submitted on January 9, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 65 times since then.
+It was originally submitted on January 9, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 120 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on January 9, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.